Online Meal Payment Service -

 - In addition to funding the account, Premium service provides the account holder to view balance information, receive low balance notifications, and review purchase history.
-There is a one-time $10 fee for this level of service.
+Premium service is free.

 - Does the school district receive any of the service fees charged by K12 PAYMENT CENTER?

 - No. Fees charged by K12 PAYMENT CENTER are not passed along to the school district.